sushanthsk-dev/patient-dms-blockchain/docs/doc.md

 - **Purpose**: To govern the registration, verification, and access control of medical data.
 - **Functionalities**:
   - Patient registration.
   - Doctor registration and verification.
-  - Authorization of doctors by patients.
   - Addition of medical records by authorized doctors.
   - Retrieval of patient records.